-Cirrhosis describes a condition where scar tissue gradually replaces healthy liver cells.
+Cirrhosis is a progressive condition where scar tissue gradually replaces healthy liver cells.
 In time, this can affect liver function and lead to symptoms like nausea, fatigue, and unintentional weight loss.

 Cirrhosis is a progressive disease that develops over many years.
 As scar tissue builds up, it can affect blood flow through the liver, leading to liver dysfunction.

 - viral infections

 - alcohol consumption